Tommy Edman Player Props: Cardinals vs. Mets

-Tommy Edman -- .162 average over his past 10 games -- will be in action for the St. Louis Cardinals versus the New York Mets, with Tylor Megill on the mound, on June 16 at 7:10 PM ET.
+The St. Louis Cardinals, including Tommy Edman (.154 on-base percentage in past 10 games, 138 points below season-long percentage), take on starting pitcher Kodai Senga and the New York Mets at Citi Field, Saturday at 4:10 PM ET.

-He racked up four RBI (going 1-for-4 with a home run) in his last game against the Giants.
+He had a hitless performance in his last game (0-for-3) against the Mets.

 Tommy Edman Game Info & Props vs. the Mets